 Research and Policy Education Budget and Policy Analyst

-The NYC Independent Budget Office, a nonpartisan city agency, is seeking an experienced and self-motivated policy analyst to work in our public education section.
-This position offers a unique opportunity to study and impact public policy.
-State education law directs the IBO to provide analyses and issue public reports on educational matters of the city and to enhance official and public understanding of such matters.
+The New York City Independent Budget Office (IBO), a nonpartisan city agency, is seeking an experienced and self-motivated budget and policy analyst to join our public education team.
+The City Charter and State Education Law directs the IBO to provide analyses and issue public reports on the city’s public education budget, policy, and outcomes and to enhance official and public understanding of such matters.

-A graduate degree in Public Policy, Administration, or a related area of social science research, along with two to five years’ experience, is preferred; equivalent work experience may substitute.
+A graduate degree in public policy, administration, economics, or a related area of social science research, along with two to five years of experience, is preferred; equivalent work experience may substitute.